 As for fiber or synthetic sinks, the national market leaders are Syan and Poalgi while at the European level Luisina, and Smeg, stand out.
 There is another producer of sinks with resins such as Urdaplast but it is not as well known as these two.

 About stainless steel sinks, the best known are Andemen, Luisina, Franke, Dada, Blanco, Nodor, Teka, Rodi, Pyramids, and Ukinox.
-Your mind that although they are called stainless steel, their composition is varied since they are usually made up of chrome, nickel, and an alloy of other metals.
+Mind that although they are called stainless steel, their composition is varied since they are usually made up of chrome, nickel, and an alloy of other metals.

 We find Chambord, Luisina, Poalgi, Reginox, and Rodi in granite sinks.
 The same thing happens here as in stainless steel sinks.
 They are commonly known as granite sinks but their composition has a high percentage of compact quartz.
 Quartz makes them very resistant.